 The fourth factor is the unusual nature of the malpractice claim in this case.
 Some cases are suited for defaults: An impecunious debtor who is sued for an unquestionably meritorious debt may very well make a rational decision not to spend good money after bad by contesting the case.
 (See Ostling v.
-Loring (1994) 27 Cal.App.4th 1731, 1751) But this legal malpractice action covering the entirety of a family law action lies at the opposite end of the spectrum.
+Loring (1994) 27 Cal.App.4th 1731, 1751 [discussing dynamics bearing on whether a defendant might elect to default a given claim].)
+But this legal malpractice action covering the entirety of a family law action lies at the opposite end of the spectrum.

 Because of the facts alleged in the complaint - namely that Vogel had been responsible for losing Lasalle's entire dissolution case - Lasalle's damages called for litigation of multiple items of property characterization, credits, reimbursement claims, and perhaps even claims for support.
-(See d'Elia v. d'Elia (1997) 58 Cal.App.4th 415, 418) This means the malpractice claim here was going to require a trial within a trial about some complex issues indeed.
+(See d'Elia v. d'Elia (1997) 58 Cal.App.4th 415, 418, fn.
+2 ["every item of marital property presents a host of challenging issues"].)
+This means the malpractice claim here was going to require a trial within a trial about some complex issues indeed.
 (See Viner v.
-Sweet (2003) 30 Cal.4th 1232, 1241) That's pretty much the opposite of simple debt collection.
+Sweet (2003) 30 Cal.4th 1232, 1241 [plaintiff must prove that "but for the alleged negligence of the defendant attorney, the plaintiff would have obtained a more favorable judgment or settlement in the action in which the malpractice allegedly occurred."].)
+That's pretty much the opposite of simple debt collection.

 A fifth factor favoring a set-aside here was the presence of a plainly meritorious defense to at least part of Lasalle's default judgment.
 That judgment eventually included emotional distress damages of \$100,000.
 Those damages are contrary to law.
 In Smith v.
 Superior Court (1992) 10 Cal.App.4th 1033, 1038-1039, this court squarely held that emotional distress damages are not recoverable in an action for family law legal malpractice.
-Even if the Court is not directing the trial court to set aside the default, the DCA would have to reduce the judgment by at least this amount as contrary to law, and its inclusion only underscores the impossibility of respondent's 24-hour deadline for answering the complaint.
+Even if we were not directing the trial court to set aside the default, we would have to reduce the judgment by at least this amount as contrary to law, and its inclusion only underscores the impossibility of respondent's 24-hour deadline for answering the complaint.

 Next, there was the trial court's taking judicial notice of, and reliance on, Vogel's two previous instances of discipline for not having properly communicated with clients on previous cases.
 Evidence Code section 1101 represents the Legislature's general disapproval of the use of specific instances of a person's character to establish some bad act.
-We note the statute is not limited to criminal cases by its terms, though it usually shows up in criminal cases.
+We note the statute is not limited to criminal cases by its terms, hough it usually shows up in criminal cases.
 (See People v.
-Nicolas (2017) 8 Cal.App.5th 1165, 1176) Nonetheless, the point is the same: judicial decisions should fit the facts of a case and not be based on some general evaluation of a person's personal history.
+Nicolas (2017) 8 Cal.App.5th 1165, 1176 ["The purpose of this evidentiary rule 'is to assure that a defendant is tried upon the crime charged and is not tried upon an antisocial history.'
+[Citation.]".)
+Nonetheless, the point is the same: judicial decisions should fit the facts of a case and not be based on some general evaluation of a person's personal history.
 The fact Vogel had failed to comply with standards of professional conduct in the past should not have colored the determination of whether she deserved an extension in this case.